(Q4 on the birthplan: During labour, I would like the following pain relief:)

 Something very important to remember about fear and pain is how they work together.
 Fear increases your adrenaline pumping through the body.
 Adrenaline overrides Dopamine, which is the feel good hormone and Endorphins, which are your natural pain killers, leading to a heightened sensation of pain.
 The more you fear, the more you feel.
 With this in mind, there are plenty of medical challenges to overcome when it comes down to dealing with pain, but doing your research can help you to find the right options for you – for instance, whereas some new mums prefer to use natural pain relievers, others choose to use pharmaceutical products.

-I had a fantastic independent midwife, Sofie Jacobs, who gave us our private antenatal classes before Ameli’s birth, and below is a transcript of my notes from her discussion on Pain Management During Labour:
+I had a fantastic independent midwife, Sofie Jacobs, who gave us our natural birthing classes before Ameli’s birth, and below is a transcript of my notes from her discussion on Pain Management During Labour:

 - Maternal movement and position changes – otherwise known as active labour, can help managing contractions especially early on.
 Aids such as a Swiss ball (birth ball) pillows or leaning over a chair can be useful.
 I’ve been reading a lot about yoga or belly dancing to help during labour too.
 It’s very interesting and worth trying.

-- Touch, massage and counter pressure – some women find having their lower back pressed or their hips pushed together during contractions can relieve some pressure.
-Massage can help relax between contractions too.
+- Touch, massage and counter pressure – some women find having their lower back pressed or their hips pushed together during contractions can provide pregnancy back pain relief.
+Here are some decent product guides for posture and mobility if you are in the market to shop Massage can help relax between contractions too.
 Application of hot cloth or ice pack can also help here.
 I didn’t enjoy being touched during contractions and just wanted my body submerged in water.

 - Breathing and relaxation – hypnobirthing, golden thread breathing and a host of other breathing techniques can be used.
 They should be practiced during pregnancy so that they are natural and familiar during labour.
 There’s a large variety of ‘birth relaxation’ CD’s on the market.
 My favourite is Birth Beyond Fear – Beautiful Birth Relaxation by Lorraine Hale.
 Definitely become ‘accustomed’ to it during your pregnancy as there’s little more distracting than a grating or irritating voice droning on during labour and not every CD will appeal to every listener.